rinigus/pure-maps/routers/README.md

 of the return dictionary of `route`, make sure to use the standard locale format `xx[_YY]`.
 See the OSM Scout router for an example on how to implement language settings in QML and Python.

-The second QML file (`*_results.qml`) is mandatory and used to specify a result page.
-At minimum this should be a page which shows a busy indicator and handles passing data to the map or notification if no results found.
-If writing a router that returns alternative routes, this page can be used to list the routes and their properties.
-Note that many routers use the same `default_results.qml` by making a corresponding symlink, see available routers.

 To display a route on the map, you'll want to call `navigator.setRoute`.
 See the implementation of these functions in